cabforum/servercert/docs/EVG.md

 ## Extended Validation Certificates

-Copyright © 2007-2017, The CA/Browser Forum.
+Copyright © 2007-2017, members of the CA/Browser Forum.
 This work is licensed under a Creative Commons Attribution 4.0 International license.

-Verbatim copying and distribution of this entire document is permitted in any medium without royalty, provided this notice is preserved.

-Upon request, the CA / Browser Forum may grant permission to make a translation of these guidelines into a language other than English.
-In such circumstance, copyright in the translation remains with the CA / Browser Forum.
-In the event that a discrepancy arises between interpretations of a translated version and the original English version, the original English version shall govern.
-A translated version of the guidelines must prominently display the following statement in the language of the translation:-
+The CA/Browser Forum requests that translated versions of these guidelines prominently display the following statement in the language of the translation :-

-'Copyright © 2007-2017 The CA/Browser Forum.
-This work is licensed under a Creative Commons Attribution 4.0 International license.'
+'Copyright © 2007-2017, members of the CA/Browser Forum.
+This work is licensed under a Creative Commons Attribution 4.0 International license.

 This document is a translation of the original English version.
-In the event that a discrepancy arises between interpretations of this version and the original English version, the original English version shall govern.'
+In the event that there is a discrepancy between this version and the original English version, the original English version shall govern.'

-A request to make a translated version of these Guidelines should be submitted to [questions@cabforum.org](mailto:questions@cabforum.org).

 Guidelines for the Issuance and Management of Extended Validation Certificates